 The Solution: HR reintegration into the business by recruiting from the business team, rotating new professionals into operations to gain business acumen, and facilitating corporate continuous improvement initiatives to understand the interworkings of the business

-Several philosophical theorists speculate that the future of work will become the problem of artificial intelligence and that the need for talent will dissipate.
-As with every great innovation that changes the world, new gaps will be identified, and talent is needed to fill those roles.
-There will always be a need for talented workers and thinkers, the world unfortunately just doesn’t know yet what they need to be talented in.
-This has shifted many organizations to focus on learning agility or the growth mindset where employees focus on wanting to learn new skills and can learn very quickly.
 This is under the preconception that in the future when what we know as work pivots into something new, the workforce will have to react.
-The hope is that if organizations will have built a learning agile workforce, they will be able to acquire the new skills rapidly and grab the early market share.
-Unfortunately, many organizations have reduced their human capital organizations to save costs which are putting their future sustainability at significant risk (Training Mag, 2018).
+The hope is that if organizations will have built a learning agile workforce, they will be able to acquire new skills rapidly and grab the early market share.
+Unfortunately, many organizations have reduced their human capital organizations to save costs which are putting their future sustainability at significant risk.

-The history of modern human resources is connected to the laws enacted during the late 1800’s and early 1900’s that aimed to protect women and children, established minimum wages and protected workers against hazardous conditions.
+The history of modern human resources is connected to the laws enacted during the late 1800s and early 1900s that aimed to protect women and children.
+Establishing minimum wages, and protecting against hazardous conditions.
 This brought forward the age of personnel managers to shield companies from violating human protections.
 These functions evolved over time as work conditions transformed where personnel management became human resources and new roles were undertaken.
-These roles consisted of recruiting and hiring, training, compensation and benefits, labor relations, safety, and numerous other roles to keep the workforce connected to the organization (Tubey, 2015).
-Over the past twenty-years, human resources have evolved their value proposition again by becoming strategic partners with business leaders by providing the talent to enable future initiatives.
+These roles consisted of recruiting and hiring, training, compensation and benefits, labor relations, safety, and numerous other roles to keep the workforce connected to the organization.
+Over the past twenty-years, human resources have evolved their value proposition again.
+Becoming strategic partners with business leaders by providing the talent to enable future initiatives.

 Recent enhancements in technology have increased marketplace complexity which has, in turn, created greater internal organizational ambiguity.
 To manage ambiguity, typical organizations break projects and functional areas into smaller sections and into repeatable processes to reduce this complexity.
-As ambiguity grows, manual processes grow until there is a tipping of scales where bureaucracy of process management overtakes dynamic change.
-Roles can then shift from being strategic human capital partners to process and policy administrators leading to a long-term reduction of organizational value.
+As ambiguity grows, manual processes grow until there is a tipping of scales.
+It tips when the bureaucracy of process management overtakes dynamic change.
+Roles can then shift from being strategic human capital partners to process and policy administrators.
+Leading to a long-term reduction of organizational value.
 Once in this role, human resources will no longer have a seat at the table to help shape strategy or enable it through personnel development.

 Spending the past months speaking with Human Resources executives, three key components kept rising to the top of each conversation.
+It helped in reframing Human Resources.
 The first was the importance of vision and strategy.
-This centered around HR not only being in the room of strategic planning sessions dictating what can and cannot be done but actively participating in how they can contribute towards helping to achieve the strategy.
+This centered around HR not only being in the room of strategic planning sessions dictating what can and cannot be done.
+But actively participating in how they can contribute towards helping to achieve the strategy.
 This was helping build aggressive plans and knowing that they would be able to produce the people and culture to help the vision be achieved.

 The second main topic discussed was the importance that talent management will play in the future if not already.
-At the time of this writing, unemployment is a record low and talented workers are costing a premium for a limited use before getting outbid and watching them move on.
+At the time of this writing, unemployment is a record low.
+Talented workers cost a premium for limited use.
+Subsequently, competitors outbid for talent and they move on.
 History will repeat itself and unemployment will rise again, also the rampant infusion of artificial intelligence will be upon us.
-Logically the dots can be connected that talent will be widely available once these factors strike, but again history repeats itself.
+Logically the dots connect where talent availability increases once these factors strike, but again history repeats itself.
 With every great innovation comes new jobs to supplement, leverage, and expand from that technology.
-It’s not known what those new job fields are yet, but the commonly held belief is that there will be a mass shortage of talent to fill those open positions.
+It’s not known what those new job fields are yet.
+However, employers will face a mass shortage of talent to fill those open positions.
 This links back to finding great talent, that has learning agility, and an environment in which they can develop.